ding-lab/BreakPointSurveyor/README.md

 ### Synthetic Workflow

-The Synthetic workflow generates a simple interchromosomal breakpoint and a corresponding small, synthetic dataset which can be analyzed and visualized in BPS.
+The Synthetic workflow generates a simple breakpoints (inter- and intra-chromosomal) and corresponding synthetic read datasets of modest size which can be analyzed and visualized in BPS.
 We create a custom reference, consisting only of the chromosomes of interest, for improved performance (this reference is not distributed due to size).

-We then generate a breakpoint sequence from sections of the human reference, and synthetic (simulated) reads are create.
+We then generate a breakpoint sequence from sections of the human reference, and synthetic (simulated) reads are created.
 These are re-aligned to the custom reference.
 The resulting BAM file is then analyzed similarly to the 1000SV workflow.
 Expression analysis is not performed in the Synthetic workflow.